jeremenichelli/jeremenichelli.github.io/_posts/2016-10-10-better-control-and-speed-react-render.md

 A common case is when a component receives an object as a _prop_.

-Instead of comparing the whole object, check for a key or a combination of them which makes the _prop_ unique.

 ```js
 class MovieBox extends React.Component {
   shouldComponentUpdate(nextProps) {